About My Sponsors:

 What do YOU have to offer companies?

-I have full sponsorship by a few companies (including, but not limited to, these companies) and it has not been easy.
+I have full sponsorship by a few companies and it has not been easy.

 I also turn down a number of sponsorships from companies each hiking season (well over two dozen) because all they want is an exchange of gear for some PR.